 Employers cannot use Foreign Domestic Workers (FDWs) to help out in businesses.
 Examples cited in the report are clear violations – FDWs walking dogs as pet boarders… ~ Ministry of Manpower

 I would imagine the maid having to engage in daily cleaning of rooms, provide complimentary ironing and laundry services and have their sleep disrupted whenever a guest returns late.
-The few occasions when the maids answered the door, they seemed to be huffing and puffing, like they had run down from wherever they were in the huge house; like they have been specially instructed to “Open door quickly.”
+The few occasions when the maids answered the door, they seemed to be huffing and puffing, like they had run down from wherever they were in the huge house; like they had been specially instructed to “Open door quickly.”

 Exploring the Singapore Airbnb House in Woodlands